ednakatani/big-data-mapreduce-hadoop3-student/README.md

 4. (Easy) The average of commodity values per year✅;
 5. (Easy) The average price of commodities per unit type, year, and category in the export flow in Brazil✅;
-6. (Medium) The maximum, minimum, and mean transaction price per unit type and year;
+6. (Medium) The maximum, minimum, and mean transaction price per unit type and year✅;
 7. (Hard) The most commercialized commodity (summing the quantities) in 2016, per flow type.